dembicki/Cookie-Bar/README.md

-# testBar
+# Cookie Bar
-Front-End Task #1:

-Simple vanilaJs bar for your webiste
+Simple plain javascript cookie bar for your webiste

-#How to use
+## How to use

 1.Add script and styles to your project